jorisvandenbossche/course-python-data/notebooks/python_intro/05-functions-write.md

 In fact, calling our own function is no different from calling any other function!

-Functions allow us to encapsulate complexity so that we can treat it as a single "thing" and provides re-use by 'writing one time, using many times'.
+Functions allow us to encapsulate complexity so that we can treat it as a single "thing" and provides re-use by "writing one time, using many times".
 Each function is a small machine in our workflow.

 The variable `temperature` only exists within the function itself.
 We call it a __local variable__ because they no longer exist once the function is done executing.
 If we try to access their values outside of the function, we will encounter an error: